nitinparasa/LSRE-Nitin-Parasa/Completions/Articles.md

 Performing these activities eventually increases the amount of information being stored in the databases dealing with requirements of the order of thousands.
 Managing, controlling, assessing these requirements in the industry can be termed as Large Scale Requirements Engineering.

+### Reflections:

+The articles given for this seminar mostly stressed on release planning and a detailed understanding on an industrial model named QUPER for the evaluation of quality requirements.
+However the article written by Bjorn Regnell gives a clear idea of what Large Scale requirements or Market driven requirements engineering is.
+Using this paper additional articles were found which helped in answering the seminar discussion questions.
+One written by Konrad S and the other by R.B.
+Svensson et al. stress on the challenges and the details into Large Scale Requirements Engineering.
+All the articles have been useful in actively participating for the next seminar which concentrated on the basics of market driven requirements engineering and the challenges involved and dealing with MD RE.

 #Seminar 1:

 ### Questions: